 - 4.4 Hockey Wales is also committed to directly challenge conduct that is, or may be, harmful to young people.
 It may, therefore, instigate proceedings under its own complaints and disciplinary regulations where concerns or complaints are raised (by sources internal or external to hockey) relating to the safety and welfare of young people.
-Hockey Wales will take action against any person or organisation within its jurisdiction whose conduct is found to have harmed a young person in hockey or whose conduct (within or outside hockey) poses or may pose a risk of harm to young people in hockey.
+Hockey Wales will take action against any person or organisation within its jurisdiction whose conduct is found to have harmed a young people in hockey.
 Hockey Wales may also refer matters back to a club, league or other relevant organisations, with advice and support as appropriate, for resolution. - 4.5 Hockey Wales is committed to encouraging and supporting everyone within hockey to recognise and regard as essential, the effective and safe recruitment of all individuals working with young people in hockey. - 4.6 Hockey Wales is committed to providing education and training opportunities in relation to safeguarding and protecting young people.

-5.GENERAL PRINCIPLES
+5. GENERAL PRINCIPLES